meilisearch/specifications/text/0059-geo-search.md

 - 🔴 Using `_geoDistance` in a sort expression causes the API to return an `invalid_sort` error. `message` should be `:reservedKeyword is a reserved keyword and thus can't be used as a sort expression.`
 - 🔴 Using `_geo` in a sort expression causes the API to return an `invalid_sort` error. `message` should be `:reservedKeyword is a reserved keyword and thus can't be used as a sort expression.
 Use the _geoPoint(latitude, longitude) built-in rule to sort on _geo field coordinates.`
 - 🔴 Using `_geoRadius` in a sort expression causes the API to return an `invalid_sort` error. `message` should be `:reservedKeyword is a reserved keyword and thus can't be used as a sort expression.
 Use the _geoPoint(latitude, longitude) built-in rule to sort on _geo field coordinates.`
+- 🔴 Using `_geoBoundingBox` in a sort expression causes the API to return an `invalid_sort` error. `message` should be `:reservedKeyword is a reserved keyword and thus can't be used as a sort expression.
+Use the _geoPoint(latitude, longitude) built-in rule to sort on _geo field coordinates.`
+- 🔴 Using `_geoPolygon` in a sort expression causes the API to return an `invalid_sort` error. `message` should be `:reservedKeyword is a reserved keyword and thus can't be used as a sort expression.
+Use the _geoPoint(latitude, longitude) built-in rule to sort on _geo field coordinates.`
 ---

 ### **As an end-user, I want to know the document distance when I am sorting around a geo point.**